 - 10 ounces Frozen Corn defrosted (cooked to approximately half the suggested time on the package)

-- 1½ pound Potatoes peeled and diced (we use russet potatoes but Yukon gold potatoes, yellow or red potatoes will also work)
+- 1½ pounds Potatoes peeled and diced (russet potatoes preferred, but Yukon gold, yellow, or red potatoes will also work)

 - 4–5 Bacon Slices cooked crispy for garnish – optional